 |2||Socialization Processes in India: Family, School, and Society||Essays/ Excerpts from Literary Texts||Performing Arts: Dance, Music, Theatre, and Puppetry||Development of Professional Self and Ethics|

 |3||Creating Gender Inclusive Classroom||Essays /Excerpts from Educational and Scientific Texts||Theory: Appreciation of Art||Role of Teacher in Developing Understanding of Self among Learners|

 The minimum qualification required for admission into a Bachelor of Education [B.Ed] course is a Bachelor of Arts [BA], Bachelor of Science [B.Sc] or Bachelor of Commerce [B.Com] from recognized board/university

 A minimum aggregate score of 50% in graduation is a requisite for admission.
 A minimum aggregate score of 55% at post-graduate level is mandatory for admission into colleges for the B.Ed curriculum.

 Some universities and colleges conduct entrance examinations for the selection of candidates based on their performance in the entrance test.
 Most of the examinations are conducted in the month of June or May.

 The admission to the Bachelor of Education [B.Ed] curriculum in colleges in India is conducted mainly through entrance exams conducted by the states and institutions for granting admission to students.
 Candidates are advised to go through the different procedures of admission to the university he/she is opting for.

-Aspirants are required to apply in an entrance test organised by the various public and private institutes and universities for admission in various teaching institutions attached to it.
+Aspirants are required to apply in an entrance test organized by the various public and private institutes and universities for admission in various teaching institutions attached to it.
 Admission in the same is granted according to the rank of the candidate in the entrance exam.
 Usually, the examination is conducted in the month of May or June for which the forms are available online.